 The big question we all want the answer to is when will Apple announce a new Watch and what will it feature.
 Apple has given nothing away of course, but there are plenty of those rumours and fantasies flying around so we've rounded them all up.
 Here's everything we know so far about Apple Watch 2.

 Apple Watch 2: What will it be called?

-We've only seen one Apple Watch so it's hard to pinpoint Apple's naming convention for the device.
+As we've only seen one Apple Watch, it's hard to pinpoint Apple's naming convention for the smartwatch.
 The company tends to stick to numerical monikers for its iOS products, such as iPhone 5, iPhone 5S, iPhone 6, iPhone 6S.
 The same can't be said for its OS X products however, with names like the MacBook Pro instead.

 For the sake of this feature, we will refer to the second-generation Apple Watch as Apple Watch 2 or next Apple Watch.

 The Apple Watch 2 was originally thought to be announced at Apple's 21 March event.
 After the company only revealed new Apple Watch straps, alongside a smaller iPad Pro and a 4-inch iPhone called the iPhone SE, heads turned to June's WWDC.